The timing of the qualifying races for the 2016 Rio Olympics

 Someone tried to lay claim to Denny island in the early

 2000s and prevent it being registered as common land.

-Tom Sharpe wrote a popular satirical novel in the late 20th
+Tom Sharpe wrote popular satirical novels in the late 20th

-Downton Abbey is a British historical period drama
+Downton Abbey is a British TV period drama series

 Jenny Greenteeth is a figure in English folklore.
 A river